 Arterial and venous thromboembolic phenomena can occur at any age.
 Many patients develop ectopia lentis (lens subluxation), intellectual disability, and osteoporosis.
 Patients can have a marfanoid habitus Marfan Syndrome Marfan syndrome consists of connective tissue anomalies resulting in ocular, skeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection)... read more even though they are not usually tall.

-Diagnosis of classic homocystinuria is by neonatal screening Screening Tests for Newborns Hand washing is critical for all personnel to prevent transmission of infection.
-Active participation in the birth by the mother and her partner helps them adapt to parenting.
-Immediately at... read more for elevated serum methionine; elevated total plasma homocysteine levels and/or DNA testing are confirmatory.
+Diagnosis of classic homocystinuria is by neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and state requirements.
+Blood typing is indicated when the mother has type O or Rh-negative blood or when minor blood antigens... read more for elevated serum methionine; elevated total plasma homocysteine levels and/or DNA testing are confirmatory.
 Enzymatic assay in skin fibroblasts can also be done.

 Treatment of classic homocystinuria Classic homocystinuria A number of defects in methionine metabolism lead to accumulation of homocysteine (and its dimer, homocystine) with adverse effects including thrombotic tendency, lens dislocation, and central... read more is a low-methionine diet and L-cysteine supplementation combined with high-dose pyridoxine (a cystathionine synthetase cofactor) 100 to 500 mg orally once a day.
 Because about half of patients respond to high-dose pyridoxine alone, some clinicians do not restrict methionine intake in these patients.
 Betaine (trimethylglycine), which enhances remethylation, can also help lower homocysteine.
 Betaine dosage is usually started at 100 to 125 mg/kg orally 2 times a day and titrated based on homocysteine levels; requirements vary widely, sometimes ≥ 9 g/day is needed.
 Folate 1 to 5 mg orally once a day is also given.
 With early treatment, intellectual outcome is normal or near normal.
 Vitamin C, 100 mg orally once a day, may also be given to help prevent thromboembolism.